 Freeport Municipal Stadium, also known as Freeport Stadium and Freeport Speedway, was a massive project when it was built.
 The site was to consist of a Rifle Range, a Baseball Field, Boxing Ring and a 1/5th-mile dirt oval speedway, with a Football field on the infield.
 It opened in 1931, reportedly with a capacity of 2,027, although attendance of auto-races has been stated to be as high as 10,000.
-The Penn Red Caps, a semiprofessional baseball team, played at the stadium.
-The Brooklyn Dodgers football team reportedly used the stadium as the site for their midweek training.
-The Freeport Stadium closed in 1983 and its buildings were demolished in 1987.
-Caldor, a discount department store, opened on the site in 1992.
-BJ's replaced Caldor in 2002; BJ's currently stands at 100 Mill Road, Freeport, NY 11520.
+This was briefly discussed in a Freeport Memorial Library oral history taped with former resident Gordon Elliot White.

 Among the notable artists who performed on the site of the Freeport Stadium were Sly & The Family Stone, James Brown, Joe Cocker, Canned Heat, Melanie, The Outlaws, Orleans, Nitty Gritty Dirt Band, Tom Paxton, and Ten Years After.
+For Sly Stone and some of the other artists mentioned, their Freeport performance served as a warm-up for their appearance at the original Woodstock.

 Poster for a music festival at the stadium: